 Which Hormone Causes Bloating During Ovulation?

-In a typical menstrual cycle, the mid-cycle estradiol (estrogen) levels is the highest right before ovulation, initiating positive feedback on the luteinizing hormone (LH) and resulting in an LH surge that allows ovulation.
+In a typical menstrual cycle, the mid-cycle estradiol (estrogen) levels are the highest right before ovulation, initiating positive feedback on the luteinizing hormone (LH) and resulting in an LH surge that allows ovulation.
 Additionally, following ovulation, progesterone levels rise (2) (10).

-These hormonal alterations, specifically the excess of estrogen (also known as estrogen dominance), may trigger an increase in water retention, leading to bloating during ovulation (1).
+These hormonal imbalances, specifically the excess of estrogen (also known as estrogen dominance), may trigger an increase in water retention, leading to bloating during ovulation (1).